What you should know about the Blue light from your digital devices

 Another drawback of blue light is that it can cause Digital Eyestrain Syndrome.
 Symptoms of this include blurry vision, difficulty focusing, dry and irritated eyes, neck pain, back pain and headaches.
 These symptoms obviously impact on the daily functioning of the sufferer.

-Blue light unfortunately increases the risk of certain types of cancers, diabetes, heart disease, obesity and depression.
 If you believe that blue light may be impacting on your health, an obvious solution would be to limit your exposure to it.
 You could stop using all technology a few hours before you intend on going to sleep.
 The few hours without exposure to the blue light would give your body time to relax.

 If you aren't able to limit your exposure and are constantly using your phone for texting, emailing and web browsing, try using cool blue light blocking glasses.
 Blue blockers protect prevent blue light from reaching the retina which could help prevent eye strain.
 The anti blue glasses prevent light-induced melatonin suppression and allow for better sleep.
 Studies have shown that wearing blue light protection glasses prevented alerting effects and significantly improve sleep quality after 2 weeks' use.